Electrician Foundation Harmonized Certificate - Technical Readiness Pathway

 Careers

-After this Foundations Certificate, continue on your apprenticeship path to complete your Red Seal certification as an Electrician in the construction industry or in an industrial field.
+After this Foundations Certificate you'll begin your career as an entry-level electrician in the construction industry or in an industrial field.

 $59,440*